runtimeverification/k/pending-documentation.md

 Note 3.
-Allowing these rules in a concrete execution engine would require an algorithm for generating concrete instances for such variables, satisfying the given constraints; thus the `random` attribute serves two purposes: to allow such rules to pass the variable checks, and to signal (concrete execution) backends that specialized algorithm would be needed to instantiate these variables.
+Allowing these rules in a concrete execution engine would require an algorithm for generating concrete instances for such variables, satisfying the given constraints; thus the `unboundVariables` attribute serves two purposes:
+- to allow such rules to pass the variable checks, and
+- to signal (concrete execution) backends that specialized algorithm would be needed to instantiate these variables.

 #### Example: Fresh Integer Construct `fresh(Is)`